Decade of Commemorations

 The Arts, Culture, Recreation and Community Strategic Policy Committee (SPC) established a committee on Commemorations on 13th October 2014.
 The Commemorations Committee is chaired by Cllr.
 Vincent Jackson and membership is open to all councillors and members of the SPC.
 For further information please contact Tara Doyle at firstname.lastname@example.org

-1916 Rising Commemoration Fund for Communities
+1916 Rising Commemoration Fund for Communities - 2015 Grant Scheme

-This grants scheme is now closed for applications.
+The 2015 grants scheme is now closed for applications.

 Successful applicants for the 2015 grants scheme have now been notified and grants payments processed.

-This grants scheme was accepting applications from community groups and organisations in Dublin City wanting to organise events and projects to commemorate the 1916 Rising.
+The 2015 grants scheme was accepting applications from community groups and organisations in Dublin City wanting to organise events and projects to commemorate the 1916 Rising.
 Dublin City Council had made funding of €150,000 available, distributed equally across the 5 Local Areas in the city.
 Grants were available for community-based activities focusing on the 1916 Rising and seeking to raise awareness in local areas of the history of the Rising eg. seminars, lectures, walking tours, publications, exhibitions, theatre etc.

 Funds were being made available for events taking place in 2015 and also to facilitate planning of events to take place in 2016.
 Closing date was 29th May 2015.